bchavez/RethinkDb.Driver/README.md

 `java_term_info.json` is a more refined output of `term_info.json` that includes extra metadata to support OOP language semantics when generating RethinkDB's AST. `java_term_info.json` generated by running the following command in the Java driver's folder:

-`python metajava.py --term-info term_info.json --output-file java_term_info.json generate-java-terminfo`
+`python3 metajava.py --term-info term_info.json --output-file java_term_info.json generate-java-terminfo`

 The result of the command above will produce `java_term_info.json`.
 The **JSON** files inside the Java driver's folder can be copied to & overwritten inside the C# driver's folder `Source/Templates/Metadata`.
 The `build codegen` task will use the `*.json` files mentioned above to regenerate all AST C# classes, protocol enums, and various models.